|Grant Number:||5P50CA143187-04 Interpret this number|

 Neuroimaging in psychiatric pharmacogenetics research: the promise and pitfalls.

-Authors: Falcone M, Smith RM, Chenoweth MJ, Kumar Bhattacharjee A, Kelsoe JR, Tyndale RF, Lerman C, Pharmacogenomics Research Network Central Nervous System Working Group
+Authors: Falcone M, Smith RM, Chenoweth MJ, Bhattacharjee AK, Kelsoe JR, Tyndale RF, Lerman C, Pharmacogenomics Research Network Central Nervous System Working Group

 Source: Neuropsychopharmacology, 2013 Nov;38(12), p.
 2327-37.

 Sensitivity and specificity of a procedure for early human screening of novel smoking cessation medications.